-ZUMIEZ INC. Annual Meeting of Shareholders June 6, 2018 8:30 AM PDT This proxy is solicited by the Board of Directors
+ZUMIEZ INC. Annual Meeting of Shareholders June 5, 2024 8:00 AM PDT This proxy is solicited by the Board of Directors

-By signing the proxy, you revoke all prior proxies and appoint Chris K. Visser and Richard M. Brooks, or either of them, as attorneys and proxies of the undersigned with full power of substitution to vote the undersigned's shares on the matters shown on the reverse side, and at any and all continuations, adjournments, postponements thereof with all powers that the undersigned would possess if personally present, upon in respect of the following matters and in accordance with the following instructions, and with discretionary authority as to any and all other matters that may properly come before the Annual Meeting of Shareholders of the Company.
+By signing the proxy, you revoke all prior proxies and appoint Chris K. Visser and Richard M. Brooks, or either of them, as attorneys and proxies of the undersigned with full power of substitution to vote the undersigned's shares on the matters shown on the reverse side, and at any and all continuations, adjournments and postponements thereof with all powers that the undersigned would possess if personally present, upon and in respect of the matters on the reverse side in accordance with the instructions, and with discretionary authority as to any and all other matters that may properly come before the Annual Meeting of Shareholders of Zumiez Inc.